narnaud/use/README.md

 > [!TIP]
 > If you install **use** with scoop, you don't need to do anything, it will install such a script automatically.

-You need [clink](https://chrisant996.github.io/clink/) wit Cmd.
+You need [clink](https://chrisant996.github.io/clink/) with Cmd.
 Create a file at this path %LocalAppData%\clink\use.lua with the following contents:

 ```cmd
 load(io.popen('use init cmd'):read("*a"))()